-In a medium bowl, whisk together the ground nuts and matzo cake meal.
+In a medium bowl, whisk together the ground nuts, matzo cake meal and salt.

 In a large bowl, using electric beaters or a balloon whisk, beat the egg yolks with 1/2 cup of the sugar until the yolks are thick and lemon-colored.
 Stir in the mashed banana and vanilla extract.